 Frequently Asked Questions

 It is best to look around among several different attorneys before settling on one asset protection attorney.
 You should find multiple attorneys and interview them to get a sense of how they would work with you.
 Talk to each attorney to understand how they would help protect your assets.
-While asset protection strategies are not a protracted matter like litigation, chemistry with the attorney is also important because you must revisit and adjust your plan whenever circumstances change.
+While asset protection strategies are not a protracted matter like litigation, chemistry with your attorney is also important because you must revisit and adjust your plan whenever circumstances change.

 Trust protectors play a very important role when it comes to asset protection.
-When you move your assets into a trust, you surrender some of the ability to make decisions about the assets.
+When you move your assets into a trust, you transfer some of the ability to make decisions about the assets.
 If you were able to control your assets, a court would look at the trust as an extension of you.

 The trust protector may not necessarily make the decisions that the trustee makes, but they will have critical duties and responsibilities.
 First, the role of the trust protector is not the same in every trust.
 In some trusts, the trust protector has more of an administrative role.
-In other trusts, the trust protector generally oversees what the trustee does which includes the power to remove the trustee if necessary.
+In other trusts, the trust protector generally oversees what the trustee does which includes the power to remove the trustee, if necessary.
 This power to supervise includes the ability to veto investment decisions and other choices made by the trustee.
 They can even modify the terms of the trust.

 You could be subject to significant liability based on what you do for a living.
 For example, doctors routinely face malpractice lawsuits and some of the judgments can be staggering.
 There could be various other creditors that could have the right to attach your assets.
-You could also rack up liabilities from your business and be on the hook when creditors come to collect if you do not have the right business form.
+You could also rack up liabilities from your business and be on the hook when creditors come to collect if you do not have the right protection.

-Asset Protection Glossary of Important Terms
+Asset Protection Glossary

 Here are some important terms to learn when it comes to asset protection:

-Fraudulent Conveyance - Essentially, this is why you want to set up your asset protection strategy ahead of time because if you move an asset in an attempt to avoid a judgement of impede a creditor, it is fraudulent and the court will disallow the transfer and your property will be at risk.
+- Fraudulent ConveyanceEssentially, this is why you want to set up your asset protection strategy ahead of time because if you move an asset in an attempt to avoid a judgment or impede a creditor, it is fraudulent.
+The court will disallow the transfer, and your property will be at risk.